bem/bem-core/common.docs/reference/reference.en.md

 **This document does not cover** the setup of the development environment, the template compilation procedure, or BEMJSON syntax.

 <a name="bemhtml"></a>
 ### BEMHTML Features

 <a name="arch"></a>
 #### Architecture

-BEMHTML templates are processed using the module [bem-xjst](https://bem.info/tools/templating-engines/bemxjst/) extended with logic from the BEMHTML default template – [i-bem.bemhtml](https://github.com/bem/bem-core/blob/v1/common.blocks/i-bem/i-bem.bemhtml).
+BEMHTML templates are processed using the module [bem-xjst](https://bem.info/tools/templating-engines/bemxjst/) extended with logic from the BEMHTML default template – [i-bem.bemhtml](https://github.com/bem/bem-core/blob/v2/common.blocks/i-bem/i-bem.bemhtml).

 BEMHTML-specific logic is implemented at `i-bem.bemhtml` template level.
 This default template defines:

 * the set of standard modes and in what order to call them;
 * available context fields.

-For a detailed description of BEMHTML's architecture, see the section "Architecture of BEMHTML and BEMTREE templates" of the [Data templating in bem-core](https://ru.bem.info/technology/bemhtml/current/templating/) document (currently available only in Russian).
+For a detailed description of BEMHTML's architecture, see the section "Architecture of BEMHTML and BEMTREE templates" of the [Data templating in bem-core](https://ru.bem.info/technology/bemhtml/current/templating/) document (currently available in Russian only).

 <a name="uts"></a>
 ### Support of BEM-XJST templating